codingstudentJan/TradingAssignmentWP/README.md

 - ChatBot
 - Choosing a Strategy
 - Buy & Sell Stocks
+- Account & Order Information

+As any unanswered questions/queries arise, make sure to contact lauramakare00@gmail.com for further support.

 ### 1. Login
 A login option exists that enables the user to access “Prodigy Trade” and ist functionalities regarding stock trading.
 Upon login, users have the option to get information on different strategies, select various trading assets and look up performance of stocks.